 - Bachelor of Science, University of Illinois at Urbana-Champaign

 - Doctorate of Dental Surgery, University of Illinois at Chicago College of Dentistry

 - Master of Science in Oral Science and Orthodontic Certificate, University of Illinois at Chicago College of Dentistry Department of Orthodontics

 I have been seeing orthodontic patients since 2013, during my residency at UIC, and started in private practice in 2016.

 I have had the privilege of meeting some very influential mentors within the dental profession who guided me into joining the oral healthcare field.
 Dr. Battistoni is one of those mentors.
 I have known the Battistoni family since I was in grade school and that kindled my interest in the field.
 By the time I graduated from Nazareth Academy I had made up my mind that I wanted to become a dentist.

 I learn something new every day, through working closely with our referring general dentists, other specialists in the field, and especially Dr. Battistoni and Dr. Beam.

 It is also important for me to set aside time to read dental and orthodontic journals to stay current with the most up-to-date technologies and techniques in our profession.
 Being active in seeking out continuing education not only provides me with knowledge to share with patients, but also gives me confidence that I am treating them in the most effective and efficient manner.

-I am a member of the Windy City Seminars, a Seattle Study Club affiliate, and an executive board member of the West-Side Branch of the Chicago Dental Society.
+I am a Director of the Windy City Seminars, a Seattle Study Club affiliate, and the Vice President of the West-Side Branch of the Chicago Dental Society.
 Additionally, I am an advisory board member of The H Foundation, in conjunction with Northwestern Medicine and the Robert H. Lurie Comprehensive Cancer Center.

 - Diplomate, American Board of Orthodontics